AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 The **Inbound resource** dropdown lets you select the query activity that will create the temporary table.

-The **Add count parameter** checkbox will a count value for each row coming from the temporary table.
+The **Add count parameter** checkbox will add a count value for each row coming from the temporary table.
 Note that this checkbox is only available if the inbound activity is generating a temporary table.

 The **Inbound Columns** section allow the user to add any fields from the inbound transition table.
 The selected column(s) will be the keys in the data object.
 The data object in the JSON will be an array list containing data for selected columns from each row of the inbound transition table.